 3full_finetuning_states_with_master_GB= 1120

 4frozen_fp16_base_floor_for_lora_GB= 140For most teams, this makes full fine-tuning impractical.
 LoRA builds on the empirical observation from Aghajanyan et al. that the update directions needed during fine-tuning often live in a surprisingly low-dimensional subspace of the full parameter space.[2]
-In other words, you don't need to adjust every single weight independently.
-Most of the task-specific signal can be captured by changing the weights along a much smaller number of "important directions."
-LoRA exploits exactly that structure by learning the update as a product of two thin matrices instead of one giant matrix.
+Most task-specific signal can be captured by changing the weights along a much smaller number of "important directions."
+LoRA exploits that structure by learning the update as a product of two thin matrices instead of one giant matrix.

 LoRA saves memory mostly by eliminating gradients and optimizer state for the frozen base model.
-That is the big win.
 The frozen weights still need to stay in memory, and the adapters carry their own small gradient and optimizer state.

-That means activation memory is not eliminated.
+That means activation memory isn't eliminated.
 Activations (the intermediate tensors computed during the forward pass) still scale with sequence length, batch size, and model depth, so you can still run out of memory on long contexts even with tiny adapters.
-Freezing weights can change exactly which tensors autograd retains, so do not claim activation bytes are identical without measuring your implementation.
+Freezing weights can change exactly which tensors autograd retains, so don't claim activation bytes are identical without measuring your implementation.
 For long contexts, evaluate gradient checkpointing, smaller micro-batches, and memory-efficient attention kernels alongside LoRA.

-Key Insight: LoRA removes base-weight gradient and optimizer-state storage, not the need to execute the full base network.
-A batch of 2,048-token warehouse support tickets can still be dominated by activations.
+Memory boundary: LoRA removes base-weight gradient and optimizer-state storage, not the need to execute the full base network.
+A batch of 2,048-token access-review tickets can still be dominated by activations.
 Measure peak memory under the intended context length and micro-batch size.

 The visual below switches from the 70B planning example to a 65B reference point so its QLoRA column matches the demonstrated 65B run from the QLoRA paper.[3]

-Before we write the general formula, work through a concrete example.
+Start with a concrete example before the general formula.
 Suppose a weight matrix has dimensions (a typical Transformer projection layer).

 Full fine-tuning would train parameters.